Download: Contributions and Charges 2023

 For example, In-Term Swimming, Edu-Dance, incursions and excursions.
 Students will only incur these costs if and when they participate in the activity, and parents will be notified when monies are due.

 Charges may also include costs associated with specific learning activities, available to specific students, but conditional upon payment being made prior to the commencement of the activity.
 For example, Interschool sport, Year 6 camp, PEAC, Choir, Band and other special events.

 A full schedule of charges will be made available prior to the commencement of each school year.

 Items for Personal Use

-Your child will be issued with a listing of Items for Personal Use.
+Your child will be issued with a Booklist (Personal Items List).
 These will vary from class to class, and include items required by all students for use in lessons—for example, stationery items, library bag, art bag etc.

 Students are required to have the items listed in his/her possession each school day in order to maximize participation in the learning opportunities presented.
 All items should be clearly labelled with the child’s given and last name, i.e. John Smith.
 The classroom teacher may store some items for later distribution.
 This will be explained by teachers at the beginning-of-year meetings, when classroom procedures are described.
 At the end of each term pencil cases will be sent home for checking and re-stocking of necessary items.

 Voluntary Approved Activities at Millen Primary School include school fundraising and P&C fundraising activities.
 Participation in these activities is purely on a voluntary basis, and may involve sponsorship or a gold coin donation.